-In the beginning, studying at the University can be a little overwhelming but you can do it with the right attitude and proper gear.
-We at ISYY (the Student Union of the University of Eastern Finland), have picked up top 13 tips for you to ease you through your first weeks.
+In the beginning, studying at the University can be little overwhelming but you can do it with a right attitude and proper gear.
+We at ISYY (the Student Union of University of Eastern Finland) have picked up top 13 tips for you to ease you through your first weeks.

-Follow also ISYY’s social media channels during the upcoming weeks, we will publish more tips on how to start your studies with the hashtag #isyyvinkkaa.
-The links in the text open in new tab.
+Follow also ISYY’s SoMe channels during the upcoming weeks, we will publish more tips on how to start your studies with the hashtag #isyyvinkkaa.

 1.)
 Don’t be worried if you’re a bit nervous, so is everyone else.
 Most of the new students are as clueless about everything as you are.